About Environment and Climate Change Canada

 Meteorological and Weather Research

-Environment Canada maintains a meteorological research and development capacity that provides the department with the research necessary to improve weather and environmental prediction.
-The meteorological research and development program is the scientific foundation on which the weather and environmental prediction programs of Environment Canada are built.
+Environment and Climate Change Canada maintains a meteorological research and development capacity that provides the department with the research necessary to improve weather and environmental prediction.
+The meteorological research and development program is the scientific foundation on which the weather and environmental prediction programs of Environment and Climate Change Canada are built.
 This research leads to Canadians receiving better advanced warning of severe weather events, and helps everyone protect themselves, their families and their property from harm.

 Our science and research helps us to protect Canada's air quality.
 We study and measure air pollutants that can alter the atmosphere and affect human health, including acid rain, persistent organic pollutants, ground-level ozone, particulate matter, mercury, and substances that deplete the ozone layer.
 Our research is based on an integrated and multidisciplinary approach, which includes the study of the science of air issues, from the source of pollutants, and their transportation and interactions in the atmosphere, to the impacts on health and the environment.